If I had to describe 2014 in 3 words, it would be Freedom, Growth, and Discovery. I accomplished a lot in the year both personally and in business.

 In the second half of 2014, I started valuing my time much more highly than ever before.
 As I became busier with business and different projects I began treating my time like a precious commodity.

-I started prioritizing tasks and delegating anything that which I disliked doing and/or tasks that didn’t require me specifically to do them to my virtual assistant (VA).
+I started prioritizing tasks and delegating anything that I disliked doing and/or tasks that didn’t require me specifically to do them to my virtual assistant (VA).
 This definitely helped a lot, but I could be much better and plan to spend time delegating and building better systems for everything I do in Q1 (Jan-March).

 3. Read 3 books per month